About the course

 Interviews are normally held as part of the admissions process.

-Typically, the number of applicants shortlisted for interview is around twelve, ie 1.5 times the planned class size.
+Typically, the number of applicants shortlisted for interview is around fifteen, ie just under twice the planned class size.
 Shortlisted applicants are asked for telephone or Skype interviews in mid-July.
 Interviewees are invited to briefly introduce themselves and their motivation to attend the course, and are asked clarification questions about their professional careers and wildlife conservation experience.
 There will be a minimum of two interviewers and interviews typically last 15 to 20 minutes.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The Department of Continuing Education and Department of Zoology are committed to supporting you to pursue your academic goals.
+The Department of Continuing Education and Department of Biology are committed to supporting you to pursue your academic goals.